Electrician jobs at University of Massachusetts Amherst - 10 jobs

 Essential Functions

-* Inspects, maintains, repairs, instructs, advises and mentors employees, technicians and journeyman, in the operation and maintenance of the Campus electrical systems, Security Card Access and Fire Alarm systems and their related components including but not limited to, electric controls, electronic controls, electro-mechanical controls, and computer software programs.
+* Inspects, maintains, repairs, instructs, advises and mentors employees, technicians and journeymen, in the operation and maintenance of the Campus's Electrical, Security Card Access and Fire Alarm systems and their related components, including but not limited to, electric controls, electronic controls, electro-mechanical controls, and computer soft-ware programs.

-* Acts as a first responder inspecting, testing, trouble-shooting, repairing and initiating repairs for all control systems, including but not limited to electric: electronic, electro-mechanical, software program controls in context with the building's Electrical, Security Card Access and Fire Alarm systems and their related controlled devices.
-This requires using electrical, electronic testing, and micro-processor diagnostic equipment.
-Interacts with contractors and campus customers relating to the operation, maintenance, and repair of various Electrical, Security and Fire Alarm controls.
+* Acts as a first responder inspecting, testing, trouble shooting, repairing and initiating repairs for all control systems, including but not limited to electric, electronic, electro-mechanical, soft-ware program controls in context with the building's Electrical, Security Card Access and Fire Alarm systems and their related controlled devices.
+This requires using electrical, electronic testing, and microprocessor diagnostic equipment.
+Interacts with contractors relating to the operation, maintenance, and repair of various Electrical, Security and Fire Alarm controls systems in Housing buildings.

-* Maintains and develops operational, procedural and emergency response standards for Electrical, HVAC, Security Card Access and Fire Alarm systems and their related equipment to provide timely systems failure notification and repair response, minimizing equipment down time.
-This requires using micro-processor and diagnostic equipment.
+* Maintains and develops operational, procedural and emergency response standards, for the Electrical, HVAC, Security Card Access and Fire Alarm systems and their related equipment.
+To provide timely systems failure notification and repair response, minimizing equipment down time.
+This requires using microprocessor and diagnostic equipment.

-* Drives a motorized vehicle around campus to various campus buildings.
+* Drive a motorized vehicle around campus to various campus buildings.

 * Installs, repairs, alters, and maintains pumps; estimates labor and materials needed to do the work.

-* Cuts and threads pipe, using stocks and dies, power threading machines, wenches, power saws, safety equipment, and other related tools.
+* Cuts and threads pipe, using stocks and dies, power threading machines, wrenches, power saws, safety equipment, and other related tools.

 Other Functions